VirgilSecurity/virgil-sdk-net/docs/guides/signature/verifying-signature.md

 ![Virgil Signature Intro](/docs/img/Signature_introduction.png "Verify Signature")

-In order to verify the Digital Signature, Bob has to have Alice's **Virgil Card**.
+In order to verify the Digital Signature, Bob has to have Alice's Virgil Card.

 Let's review the Digital Signature verification process: